lukamiletic95/papers/Background.md

 Problem number two would be a situation where someone could somehow deny a particular action (e.g. executing a bank transaction or signing a contract).

 Those two particular problems cast doubt on the current model being used.
-There is always
+There is always a third party organization that we completely confide in.
+Since this model has been proven
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTMwODQwNTgsMjEzMTk0NDI4NSwtMT
+eyJoaXN0b3J5IjpbLTE3MjIyNzI3ODIsMjEzMTk0NDI4NSwtMT
 g5MTE0MDc4NywtNzY1ODI3MjkyLC04NjkxNTY2NjEsLTEzMTk0
 MzQxMTksLTIxMTE1NTQyNTIsLTE0ODY5MDkxNzcsLTE5ODIyMj
 c5MTUsLTM1ODkyOTM3OSwxMDE4NTc0NDI3LC00NDg0ODg0MjBd